 There is no law against stupid

 For the past few weeks, I have been traveling the United States talking to Human Resources Professionals, and Business Leaders about Employment Law.
 What I learned from listening to the audience is that there are stupid people in the world.
-Of course, this was no surprised.
+Of course, this was no surprise.

 There is no law against stupid.